faranalytics/socketnaut/README.md

 ```
 ## Concepts

-The Socketnaut framework consists of the following 2 Service concepts.
+Socketnaut consists of the following 2 Service concepts.

 ### ServiceProxy